taichi-dev/taichi_benchmark/stencil2d/README.md

 <img src="fig/bench.png" width="600">
 </p>

 In this Figure, we notice that CUDA and Taichi implementations reveal similar performance.
 For small matrices, Taichi is slightly bothered by kernel launch overhead from Python side.
-For large matrices, the two implementations are neck-to-neck.
+For large matrices, the two implementations are neck-to-neck and approach the roofline of GPU bandwidth.
+Therefore, we can conclude that both implementations are high-performance that can fully leverage GPU's capability.

 ## Reproduction Steps